Keeping Vehicles Legal While Visiting Mexico

 "Why can't I cancel my U.S. insurance coverage, while I'm visiting Mexico?"

-Cancelling auto insurance coverage in the U.S., most often, causes a vehicle's registration to be cancelled.
+Canceling auto insurance coverage in the U.S., most often, causes a vehicle's registration to be canceled.
 Most states have strict laws regarding auto insurance requirements, and nearly all require that at the very least an active auto insurance policy with state mandated minimum liability coverage be in place before someone can legally operate a vehicle on public roads.

 Most auto insurance companies routinely share insurance status information electronically, including all policy cancellations, with the Department of Motor Vehicles (DMV) in each state.
 This is done to keep the DMV in the loop about the vehicle's insurance status so they can also make the appropriate changes to the vehicle's registration status.

-Whenever someone lets their auto insurance policy lapse, the DMV is automatically notified, and they in turn begin the process of cancelling the vehicle's registration.
+Whenever someone lets their auto insurance policy lapse, the DMV is automatically notified, and they in turn begin the process of canceling the vehicle's registration.

-The registration typically gets cancelled because without proper insurance in place, it is usually not legal to operate a vehicle on public thoroughfares.
+The registration typically gets canceled because without proper insurance in place, it is usually not legal to operate a vehicle on public thoroughfares.

 "What if my vehicle will be inside Mexico for several months, or even a year?"

 If you are driving your U.S. plated vehicle into Mexico, you must still abide by the laws of your home state regarding your vehicle's registration and licensing.
 This requirement stays the same whether you plan to travel to Mexico for a single day, several weeks, or even when the vehicle will be in Mexico for many months.

 Your vehicle's registration requirements do not magically change whenever you travel outside the state, or even when you travel to a foreign country.
 You still must meet the requirements for minimum insurance in your home state in order to maintain a valid vehicle registration.